Hacks-On/CollegeLink/README.md

 - Please note that the above step helps you connect the cloned project to your own Firebase project on the [Firebase console](https://console.firebase.google.com).
 You can skip this step since the application is already connected to _our_ Firebase project and the dependencies for the SDKs are already present in the gradle files(_which are being installed during gradle sync/build_).
 - Once the gradle finishes building, you're good to go.
 Connect Android Studio to your android device or create a virtual device using the AVD manager.
 Now, run the app. _Voila!_
+- If you encounter any bugs while using the application or want to suggest any improvements/features, feel free to create an _issue_ for the same and we'll look into it!

 ### External services/libraries used :